PART 3 – NON-COURT DISPUTE RESOLUTION

 (iii) subject to a licence with a prohibited contact requirement in relation to the other person; or

-(n) a child is one of the prospective parties by virtue of Rule 12.3(1); or
+(n) a child is one of the prospective parties; or

-(i) the prospective applicant has contacted as many authorised family mediators as have an office within fifteen miles of his or her home (or three of them if there are three or more), and all of them have stated that they are not available to conduct a MIAM within fifteen business days of the date of contact; and
+(i) the prospective applicant has contacted as many authorised family mediators as have an office within fifteen miles of his or her home (or five of them if there are five or more), and all of them have stated that they are not available to conduct a MIAM within fifteen business days of the date of contact; and

-(ii) the names, postal addresses and telephone numbers or e-mail addresses for such authorised family mediators, and the dates of contact, can be provided to the court if requested; or
+(ii) the names, postal addresses and telephone numbers or e-mail addresses for the authorised family mediators contacted by the prospective applicant, and the dates of contact, are provided to the court; or

-(p) there is no authorised family mediator with an office within fifteen miles of the prospective applicant's home; or
+(ii) there is no authorised family mediator with an office within fifteen miles of the prospective applicant’s home; and

 Conduct of MIAMs